bobleesj/learn-swift-with-bob/course/object-oriented-swift/type-property-method.md

-# Type Property
+# Type Property and Method

 ## Introduction
-Welcome to Lesson 7, the last lesson of The UIKIt Fundamentals with Bob, Part 1 Object Oriented Programming.
-Today, you are going to learn one of the most confusing topics when it comes to Object Oriented Programming.
-It's type methods and properties.
-If you aren't familiar with those, don't you worry.
-Right now, you may feel confused, but you will come out strong, confident, and pumped.
-You will be excited to apply what you will learn today in your code later.
-Enough of talking.
-Let's go!
+Welcome to Lesson 7 of Object Oriented Swift.
+You are going to learn one of the most useful, yet confusing topics.

 ## Problem
-I don't know when to use `static`, `final`, `class`.
+ I'm confused by `static`, `final`, `class`.
 What are those?

-### Static Property and Method
+## Static Property and Method
-Anything that has `static` in front will not be overridden.
-In fact, `static` is the only type property and method used within `struct` since it does not provide inheritance.
+No longer have to initialize an object to access properties and methods.
+Let us design a struct that contains a type property and a type method.

+### Design Struct

 ```swift
 struct SomeStructure {